What is Model Context Protocol (MCP)? A Guide for Product Managers

 It's useful to separate Unified API and Unified MCP, because they serve different needs:

 - Unified API is for apps and backends.
-Your product calls it directly to pull and store data in your own systems.
+Your product calls it directly to retrieve and store data in your own systems.
 Think reporting, dashboards, or any feature that needs persistent data.

 - Unified MCP is for AI agents and copilots.
 The LLM calls tools on demand through the MCP server.
-Perfect for assistants that act in real time without requiring your own storage or sync layer.
+Suited to assistants that act in real time without requiring your own storage or sync layer.

 Most teams will use both.
 Start with MCP to pilot AI workflows quickly.
 Use Unified API when you need scale, data persistence, or deeper reporting.